dotlink-ops/nextjs/TASK_HANDOFF.md

 ### Deliverables

 1. **README.md Updates** ✅
-   - Added comprehensive "What is Avidelta?" section explaining the platform
+   - Added comprehensive "What is nexus-core?" section explaining the platform
    - Added detailed "How to Run Locally" section with prerequisites and quick start
    - Clarified project purpose: automation-first platform with production features
    - Maintained existing automation workflow documentation